-Subjects: history of women, gender, and sexuality; food studies; international affairs; national trade
+Subjects: history of women, gender, and sexuality; international affairs; national trade

 Conferences: International Studies Association; Berkshire Conference on the History of Women, Genders, and Sexualities; Southern Association for Women Historians

 As director of the Press since 2012, my primary responsibilities involve overall management of our publishing program and staff.
 I enjoy acquiring a rather eclectic list of scholarly and general interest projects that contribute to our understanding of issues of international and human importance.
 Our security and international affairs series, published in partnership with Department of International Affairs in the School of Public and International Affairs at UGA, focuses on global issues including human rights, cybersecurity, and nuclear nonproliferation.
 I have expanded our women’s history list to include new directions and voices.
 I have also published successful titles that focus on beautiful photography to illustrate the story being told.